-Many employers and schools require participants and employees to be certified in first aid and / or CPR.
-Popular employment types that require first aid training are security guards, government employees, students and medical professionals.
-The largest, lowest priced, experienced and most popular provider in Surrey is Vancouver First Aid.
-Learnt to manage emergencies such as choking, poisonings, heart attacks, broken bones, seizures and many more by enrolling in standard, occupational and emergency first aid programs.
-Three level’s of CPR training are available in a stand-alone format or they can be combined with first aid training.
+Many employers and schools require participants and employees to be certified in first aid and/or CPR.
+Popular employment types that require first aid training are security guards, government employees, students, and medical professionals.
+The largest, lowest-priced, experienced and most popular provider in Surrey is Vancouver First Aid.
+Learned to manage emergencies such as choking, poisonings, heart attacks, broken bones, seizures, and many more by enrolling in standard, occupational, and emergency first aid programs.
+Three levels of CPR training are available in a stand-alone format or they can be combined with first aid training.
 Automated external defibrillator (AED) training is a mandatory component of every first aid and CPR course.
-Participants may also register for basic life support training, safety, food safe level 1 and babysitting courses.
+Participants may also register for basic life support training, safety, food safe level 1, and babysitting courses.
 All contact information for registration and training programs in Surrey is available below.

 Click here to view the upcoming schedule of courses with this provider and to get more information about available first aid and CPR courses in Surrey, B.C.

 What Courses Are Available?